fricciardi/datetime2/docs/timeofday.rst

 An instance of the :class:`WesternTime` class has the following methods:

-.. method:: western.replace(hour, minute, second, *, timezone)
+.. method:: WesternTime.replace(hour, minute, second, *, timezone)

    Returns a new :class:`WesternTime` object with the same value, except for those parameters given new values by whichever keyword arguments are